ZephyrLyu/ZephyrLyu.github.io/_pages/publication.md

 ---
 permalink: /publications/
-##title: "Publications"
+title: "Publications"
-author_profile: false
+author_profile: true
-toc: false
+redirect_from:
-toc_sticky: false
+  - /about/
 ---
 ## Journal Papers

 Achieving data utility-privacy tradeoff in Internet of Medical Things: A machine learning approach\